rezahh107/SmartAlloc/docs/GA_ENFORCER.md

 fail and the first few `file:line` locations are included in the failure message.

+The REST permission scanner (`scan-rest-permissions.php`) is also invoked automatically.
+Its JUnit testcase `REST.Permissions` is skipped in RC/advisory runs and fails under `--profile=ga --enforce` when mutating routes have any warnings or when read‑only warnings exceed the configured `rest_permission_violations` threshold.

 ### Profiles

 * RC: `coverage_pct_min` 60, `schema_warnings` ≤ 3